 An update from Jaimee’s mum on her JustGiving page posted on Sunday 25 August said: “I am so delighted to report that the World Transplant Games in Newcastle 2019 were a complete and awe-inspiring experience.
 Thank you all for your support during this year.
 ROLL ON HOUSTON, TEXAS in 2021.”

 Cycling UK member Jaimee Luscombe is a promising young sportswoman and loves cycling; she’s even won gold medals at the British Transplant Games.
 But, as you may have guessed, her success is all down to a lifesaving organ donation – a kidney transplant.

 In August 2011, when Jaimee was just six years old, she was diagnosed with renal failure.
-It was the sudden explanation for months of lethargy, abdominal pains and infections, but it took Jaimee vomiting blood for her GP to take her family’s concerns seriously and send her straight to A&E.
+It was an explanation for months of lethargy, abdominal pains and infections, but it took Jaimee vomiting blood for her GP to take her family’s concerns seriously and send her to A&E.